-New HIV/AIDS Prevention and Education is now available for youth
+HIV/AIDS Prevention and Education is now available for young men

 If New York State wants to End the Epidemic by 2020, HIV transmission in at-risk populations must be attacked head on.
 Men who have sex with men, or MSM, is the most vulnerable population in today’s HIV epidemic.
 HIV infections within the YMSM (young men who have sex with men) community are also on the rise.